AlienArc/VegasBluff/readme.md

 Randomizes selected events position in the timeline.
 Does not change the source track of an event.

+###Split Region

+Splits the region under the timeline position into two regions at the current position.

+###Convert Markers To Regions

+Itterates through markers and creates a region between every two markers.

+###Track Along Bezier (in progress)

+Creates a path that moves along a bezier line.

 ##Developer

 The project should be easy to build.
 After pulling the latest source you can go to the solution directory and run the following command: